Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Introduction

 {starting from initial points $\x_0,\x_{-1}\in\mathbb{R}^n$} where {the momentum sequence} $\beta_k \to \beta$ for some non-negative $\beta \in \mathbb{R}$, {the stepsize} $h \in (0, \frac{1}{L}]$, and $L$ denotes the gradient Lipschitz constant for the function $f(\cdot)$.
 Note that this class {is general in the sense that it} {recovers} the Nesterov accelerated gradient method \eqref{originalnesterov} {\cite{nesterov1983method}} for {the choice of} $ \beta_k = \frac{k}{k+3}$, the Nesterov's constant momentum method \eqref{generaldsconst} for $\beta_k = \beta\leq 1 $ {\cite{nesterov2003introductory}}, and the gradient descent method with $\beta_k = 0 $. {Some of our results will also apply to slightly more general methods with updates of the form where $p_k \to p\neq 0$, and $q_k \to q $ for some $p,q\in\mathbb{R}$ as $k \to \infty$ with $p-q=1$.\footnote{{Here, the condition $p-q=1$ ensures that critical points are fixed points, i.e. if $\x_0=\x_{-1}$ is a crticial point with $\nabla f(\x_0)=\mathbf{0}$, then $\x_k=\x_{0}$ for every $k\geq 0$}.} Clearly, in the special case of $p_k=1+\beta_k$ and $q_k=\beta_k$, the updates \eqref{generalds_adv} will be equivalent to \eqref{generalds}.
 The algorithmic update \eqref{generalds_adv} offers two degrees of freedom in the form of sequences $\{p_k\}, \{q_k\}$ as opposed to \eqref{generalds} where only one degree of freedom exists in the form of momentum sequence $\{\beta_k\}$.} \looseness=-1

-Our first novel result in this regard is Theorem \ref{diffeomorphthm} that allows us to treat the algorithmic maps $N_k : \x_k \mapsto \x_{k+1}$, from the update \eqref{generalds_adv} for any analytic $f(\cdot)$, as almost sure local diffeomorphisms on the Euclidean space $\mathbb{R}^{n}$ for any $k$ (almost sure with respect to choice of step-size $h$). {A key property of our result is that it} allows the forward map $N_k$ to vary with $k$ and therefore can be directly applied to algorithms with varying step size or momentum such as the Nesterov accelerated gradient method \eqref{originalnesterov}.
+Our first novel result in this regard is Theorem \ref{diffeomorphthm} that allows us to treat the algorithmic maps $N_k : \x_k \mapsto \x_{k+1}$, from the update \eqref{generalds_adv} for any analytic $f(\cdot)$, as almost sure local diffeomorphisms on the Euclidean space $\mathbb{R}^{n}$ for any $k$ (almost sure with respect to choice of step-size $h$). {A key property of our result is that it} allows the forward map $N_k$ to vary with $k$ and therefore can be directly applied to algorithms with varying step size or momentum such as the \eqref{originalnesterov}.
 Next, in Lemma \ref{lemma_pk} we show that for the algorithmic update \eqref{generalds_adv}, the forward map $P_k$ corresponding to the augmented iterate vector $[\x_k;\x_{k-1}]$, where $ P_k : [\x_k;\x_{k-1}] \mapsto [\x_{k+1};\x_{k}] $, is an almost sure diffeomorphism on $\mathbb{R}^{2n}$ for $\mathcal{C}^2$ Hessian Lipschitz functions.
-We then present Theorem \ref{measuretheorem1} using the standard theory of dynamical systems \cite{shub2013global}, and use it to develop Theorem \ref{measuretheorem2}, which establishes almost-sure non-convergence to the unstable fixed points (see definition within Theorem \ref{measuretheorem2}) of the map $P_k$ when this map $P_k$ is $k-$invariant.
-Then using Theorems~\ref{diffeomorphthm}--\ref{measuretheorem2}, we develop Theorem \ref{measuretheorem3}, which establishes that for the update $\w_{k+1} = P_k(\w_k)$, the sequence $\{\w_k\}$ almost surely does not converge to the unstable fixed points of the map $P$ where the map $P$ is the uniform limit of the sequence of maps $\{P_k\}$.
+We then present Theorem \ref{measuretheorem1} using the standard theory of dynamical systems \cite{shub2013global}, and use it to develop Theorem \ref{measuretheorem2}, which establishes almost-sure non-convergence to the unstable fixed points (see definition within Theorem \ref{measuretheorem2}) of the map $P_k$ when this map $P_k$ is $k$-invariant.
+Then using Theorem \ref{measuretheorem2} and tools from Banach space theory, we develop Theorem \ref{measuretheorem3}, which establishes that for the update $\w_{k+1} = P_k(\w_k)$, the sequence $\{\w_k\}$ almost surely does not converge to the unstable fixed points of the map $P$ where the map $P$ is the uniform limit of the sequence of maps $\{P_k\}$.